MicrosoftDocs/azure-dev-docs/articles/github/github-actions.md

 # Deploy to Azure using GitHub Actions

-You use GitHub Actions for Azure to automate your workflows to deploy to Azure.
-To get started, see these three GitHub Actions:
+[GitHub Actions](https://help.github.com/articles/about-github-actions) enable developers to build automated software development lifecycle workflows.

+With GitHub Actions for Azure you can create workflows that you can set up in your repository to build, test, package, release and **deploy** to Azure.
+[Learn more about all other integrations with Azure](https://aka.ms/GitHubonAzure).

+Get started today with a [free Azure account](https://azure.com/free/open-source)!

+> [!NOTE]
+> The links provided in this article link to a GitHub article or a GitHub repository.

 - [Azure/webapps-deploy action](https://github.com/Azure/webapps-deploy), to deploy to Azure Web Apps and Azure Web App for Containers
 - [Azure/appservice-settings](https://github.com/Azure/appservice-settings) to configure App settings, connection strings and other general settings in bulk using JSON syntax on your Azure WebApp (Windows or Linux) or any of its deployment slots.

-> [!NOTE]
-> The links provided in this article link to a GitHub article or a GitHub repository.

 ## Key concepts